-There have been a lot of rumors around Motorola Devour lately, but Motorola today officially confirmed the arrival of this smartphone.
+There have been lot of rumors around Motorola Devour lately, but Motorola today officially confirmed the arrival of this smartphone.
 The Devour, which will run on Google Android, will be sold in the United States by the U.S. carrier Verizon.
-It is not yet known if this phone will be sold on other markets like Europe.
-If it is then Motorola probably will have a different name for this device on other markets.
+It is not yet known in case this phone will be sold on other markets like Europe.
+If it is then Motorola probably will have different name for this device on other markets.

 This hands-on demo takes about seven minutes and shows us what Devour Motorola has to offer.

-The Motorola Devour will have a VGA display, WiFi, GPS and Bluetooth as it is standard in almost every smartphone nowadays.
-The Qualcomm 600 Mhz chipset also promises a nice speed.
+The Motorola Devour will have VGA display, WiFi, GPS and Bluetooth as it is standard in almost every smartphone nowadays.
+The Qualcomm 600 Mhz chipset also promises nice speed.

 Devour will have the following specifications:

 - Motorola Android 1.6 with “Blur” finishing

 - 256MB RAM

 - 3.1 inch screen

 Now the processor specification, we can add to this list.
 It would probably be the Qualcomm MSM7627, we already know from the Palm Pixi.
 This powerful processor actually consists of 2 parts.
 One part will serve to keep applications running smoothly and can count on 600Mhz speed for this task.
 The second part focuses on modem activity and its ability to 400Mhz can count.
 The Qualcomm processor supports HSDPA up to 7.2 Mbps and can encode and decode WVGA 30fps and has 200Mhz GPU with OpenGL support.